Giskard-AI/giskard/docs/open_source/scan/scan_llm/index.md

 pip install "giskard[llm]"
 ```

-Also, for the LLM-assisted detectors to work, you need to have an OpenAI API key.
+For the LLM-assisted detectors to work, you need to have an OpenAI API key.
 You can set it in your notebook
 like this:

 ```python